Shubh823/Wanderlust/README.md

-# Wanderlust - A Property Listing Web Application
+# BookNest - A Property Listing Web Application

-Wanderlust is a full-featured property listing and booking web application inspired by platforms like Airbnb.
+BookNest is a full-featured property listing and booking web application inspired by platforms like Airbnb.
 Users can explore, list, and book unique accommodations such as villas, domes, castles, and more.
 The platform supports user authentication, property management, reviews, and a robust booking system.

 ## Features